YourRoots by Genomelink

 Spouse(s): Thomas Schilles

-The story of Margaret Carmichael began in 1515 in Alloa, Clackmannanshire, , Scotland.
-Margaret Carmichael married Thomas Schilles, and had children including Agnes Schilles.
+Margaret Carmichael was born in 1515 in Alloa, Clackmannanshire, , Scotland, the child of Thomas Carmichael And Margaret Jamieson Or Schnitzler.
+Margaret Carmichael married Thomas Schilles, and had children including Agnes Schelis.
 Margaret Carmichael passed away in 1581 in Alloa, Clackmannan, Scotland.

 Find more search results for Margaret Carmichael